MACampbell17/profile_webpage/README.md

 ### Mike Campbell

-Reserch and teaching profile
+Research and teaching profile

-# Header 1
+# Research
-## Header 2
+## Dormancy and sprout control in potato
 ### Header 3

 - Bulleted